eamv-info-screen/eamv-info-screen/README.md

 ## EAMV info screen summary

-School assignmentasdasdasd for creating a ASP.NET Web Forms app.
+School assignment for creating a ASP.NET Web Forms app.
 Together with my teammates Juyoung, Dennis and Jonas we developed the app in tree one week sprints using Scrum, XP and Kanban.
 The functionality of the app is to provide school's administration a modern UI for basic management of academy's daily activities.
 Academy's head of administration chose our app among 2 others to go live